The Voice of Blythewood & Fairfield County

 All five of the initial 2012 Blythewood penny projects are unfinished and construction has not-yet-started on four of them.

 CORRECTION: A photo of the Langford Road/Main Street (Hwy 21) intersection is posted on the Town’s FB page with the statement: ‘Stay tuned for progress photos as traffic improvements are made over the coming weeks.’
-But that PHOTO AND STATEMENT are referring to striping work that Great Southern Homes will be doing to accommodate increased traffic expected from a house project that is proceeding nearby on Langford Road.
+Although the caption doesn’t say so, it turns out that the PHOTO AND STATEMENT are referring to road-striping work that Great Southern Homes will be doing to accommodate increased traffic expected from a housing project that is proceeding nearby on Langford Road.

 The projects listed for Blythewood in the new 2024 Penny ordinance will be on the county-wide ballot next month.

 These projects are not prioritized, and The Voice was told by a Transportation Penny Tax official that the costs listed for each proposed project are at this point construction cost estimates and are not yet verified.
-Plus, up to 60 percent can be added to the basic construction costs (listed with each project) to include right of way acquisition, permitting, etc.
+Plus, up to 60 percent increase can be added to the basic construction costs – listed with each project – to include right of way acquisition, permitting, etc.

 A footnote on the schedule of projects states that the costs shown are also not adjusted for inflation.